 You can add new projects and update existing ones.
 Find a detailed overview of when projects can be updated here.

-If you don‘t have a spreadsheet of projects on hand, download our sample list of projects.
-This sample serves as an outline for configuring your project related data.
-You can also use the sample list to run a test import in your Meisterplan system.
+If you don‘t have a spreadsheet of projects on hand, download our sample spreadsheet of projects.
+This example serves as an outline for configuring your project related data.
+You can also use the example spreadsheet to run a test import in your Meisterplan system.

 Your existing projects will not be overwritten or deleted by the test import.
 You can delete the imported sample projects at any time.